 Tamia is an ordained and licensed NV State Minister.
 She is an Academy SR Chaplain of religious studies.
 Tamia is an instructor for chaplains on HT and Domestic Violence.
 Tamia serves as a member of the Conduct Review Committee.
 Tamia a Member and Graduate from ICLV's Kairos School of Ministry, and serves the community as an active Minister.
 She is currently the Chaplain for the International Association of Women Police (IAWP) and has held that position since 2006.
 Tamia has over 25 years of law enforcement experience.
 A Bachelor's Degree in Criminal Justice from the University of Nevada, Las Vegas.
 A Veteran, she served as a Military Police officer in the USArmy.
 LVMPD Detective (RET) with Domestic Violence, with 22 years of service.
 Chaplaincy Academy Instructor on Human Trafficking.
 A member of the Mayors Faith Initiatives on Human Trafficking.She is a leader and sponsor with the Celebrate Recovery Ministry.

-Advisory Board Vice-Chair- SR Chaplain Sally St John Academy/CPE Instructor
+Advisory Board Chair- SR Chaplain Sally St John Academy Instructor /CPT Instructor

-Sally serves as the Chaplains Board Vice Chair elected in January 2016, as a member of the Chaplains studies and endorsing Certification board, CPE Sub-Committee Chair, and a member of the Conduct Review Committee.
-She is an ordained NV State license Minister.Sally is an Academy of religious studies Graduate SR Chaplain, and CPE Graduate.
-CPE lead (Clinical Pastoral Education) Clergy Counseling.
+Sally served as the Chaplains Board Vice Chair elected in January 2016-2018, a member of the Chaplains studies and endorsing Certification board, CPE Sub-Committee Chair, and a member of the Conduct Review Committee.
+She is an ordained NV State license Minister.Sally is an Academy of religious studies Graduate SR Chaplain, and CPT Graduate.
+CPT lead (Clinical Pastoral Training) Clergy Counseling.
 Sally is an Academy instructor for Baptism and Communion, and presenter on community and state resources. .
 She is the Quarterly Coordinator for Chaplains Prayer breakfast events.
 Sally is currently employed by the University of Nevada Las Vegas (UNLV) as the Disability Resource Center /Career Connect Program Coordinator.
 Previous employed by the State of Nevada as a Certified Rehabilitation Counselor III Department of Training Employment and Rehabilitation.
 She has a PhD Psychological Counseling, La Salle University 1995.
 MS Educational Psychology, Rehabilitation, UNLV, 1990 BA Psychology, UNLV, 1981 Licensed – Drug and Alcohol Counselor, Nevada Board of Examiners for Alcohol and Drug Abuse Counselors Nationally Certified – Rehabilitation Counselor – Commission on Rehabilitation Certification Certification.

 Chaplain Todd Wellman Missions